Spring has certainly sprung in Edmonton, and as the days grow longer, it’s really making us want to find our hiking boots!

 View this post on Instagram

-Featuring a walking trail and a creek, the Mill Creek Ravine Park in the Argyll neighbourhood is a slice of nature right in central Edmonton.
-You could almost make it look like you took a little road trip out of the city for the day without even leaving.
+The Mill Creek Ravine is a slice of nature right in central Edmonton, featuring extensive walking trails and a creek.
+With so much space to explore, you could almost make it look like you took a little road trip out of the city for the day without even leaving.

 Elk Island National Park

-Just 35 minutes east of Edmonton is an oasis filled with wildlife, starry skies, and incredible natural views.
-Elk Island National Park is a wildlife photographer’s dream thanks to roaming herds of bison, elk, and more than 250 different bird species that have made this national park a mainstay of wildlife conservation.
+Just 35 minutes east of Edmonton is an outdoor lover’s paradise with wildlife, starry skies, and incredible natural views.
+Elk Island National Park is also a wildlife photographer’s dream, thanks to roaming herds of bison, elk, and more than 250 bird species that have made this national park a mainstay of wildlife conservation.

 Fort Edmonton Park footbridge